Oyster omelette

-The oyster omelette or oyster cake (Note: as usually known in the Philippines), also known as o-a-tsian (Hokkien 蚵仔煎 (ô-á-chian)), o-chien (Hokkien 蚵煎 (ô-chian)) or orh luak (Teochew 蠔烙 (蚝烙); Peng'im: o^{5} luah^{4}), is a dish of Southern Min (Hokkien and Teochew) origin that is renowned for its savory flavor in its native Minnan region and Chaoshan, along with Taiwan and many parts of Southeast Asia, such as Indonesia, Philippines, Thailand, Malaysia or Singapore, due to the influence of the Hokkien and Teochew diaspora.
+The oyster omelette or oyster cake (Note: as usually known in the Philippines), also known as o-a-tsian (Hokkien 蚵仔煎 (ô-á-chian)), o-chien (Hokkien: 蚵煎 (ô-chian)) or orh luak (Teochew 蠔烙 (蚝烙); Peng'im: o^{5} luah^{4}), is a dish of Southern Min (Hokkien and Teochew) origin that is renowned for its savory flavor in its native Minnan region and Chaoshan, along with Taiwan and many parts of Southeast Asia, such as Indonesia, Philippines, Thailand, Malaysia or Singapore, due to the influence of the Hokkien and Teochew diaspora.

 Ingredients

-The dish consists of an omelette with a filling primarily composed of small Pacific oysters.
-Starch (typically sweet potato starch) is mixed into the egg batter, giving the resulting egg wrap a thicker consistency.
+The dish consists of a starchy egg batter with a filling primarily composed of small Pacific oysters.
+The starch (typically sweet potato starch) provides the dish with a chewy texture.
 Pork lard is often used to fry the resulting omelet.
 Depending on regional variations, a savory sauce may then be poured on top of the omelette for added taste.

 Spicy or chili sauce mixed with lime juice is often added to provide an intense kick.
 Shrimp can sometimes be substituted in place of oysters; in this case, it is called shrimp omelette (蝦仁煎).